Kill from the Heart

-Kill from the Heart is an album by the hardcore punk band The Dicks.
+Kill from the Heart is an album by the hardcore punk band Dicks.
 Widely considered a classic of the genre, it was the band's first full-length album and the last to feature the group's original Texas-based line-up.
 The album finds the band mixing its hardcore punk style with blues aesthetics.

 Tim Kerr of the Big Boys appears on the song "Anti-Klan (Part Two)".
 "Anti-Klan (Parts One and Two)", "Rich Daddy", "No Nazi's Friend", and "Kill From The Heart" appear on the 1980-1986 CD compilation.
 The album was reissued on CD & LP by Alternative Tentacles in 2012.